MISSION

 Get the full story on the Updated CSO Control Plan and learn how to take action on our Advocacy page.

-On May 12, 2026, The Boston Globe publishes “New plan would dump sewage into the Charles River for decades to come“.
+Worth reading: The Boston Globe (May 12, 2026) publishes “New plan would dump sewage into the Charles River for decades to come“.

 The sewage is not just a problem for Boston-area residents.
 These outflows take place in more than 100 locations across the state, disproportionately impacting lower-income communities.
 In Lowell and Springfield, more than 400 million gallons of this toxic mixture are discharged into rivers every year on average, according to data compiled by the Massachusetts Rivers Alliance, a nonprofit conservation organization.
 “Combined sewer overflows are a statewide challenge, from the Pioneer Valley to Buzzards Bay,” said David McGlinchey, the alliance’s executive director.